kean/articles/2021-06-02-lazy-image.markdown

 }
 ```

+Both `LazyImage` and `LazyImageView` support video playback out of the box.
+In practice, it means that you can replace a 20 MB GIF with a 1 MB video of comparable quality.
+And instead of 60% CPU usage and overheating device, you'll see 0%.

+There is nothing you need to do to enable video playback.
+It does the right thing by default:

+- It plays automatically
+- It doesn't show any controls
+- It loops continuously
+- It's always silent
+- It doesn't prevent the display from sleeping
+- It displays a preview until the video is downloaded

 ## Pre-Release

 I hope I got you interested in `LazyImage`.
 You can learn more in the [repository](https://github.com/kean/NukeUI).`LazyImage` 0.1.0 is out (pre-release version) and you can give it a try now.
 You can see it in action in the [Nuke Demo](https://github.com/kean/NukeDemo).